 No. Because of the type and nature of the soil contamination, it is not considered to be suitable for any type of reprocessing, recycling or re-use.

 12. I am included in the study area, but have a commercial or industrial business.
 Am I entitled to the levy exemption?

 The LAS levy exemption only applies to residential properties within the study area.

-Additional information can be obtained by calling Environment Line on 131555 and asking to speak to an officer in the Newcastle EPA Waste Compliance Team.
+Additional information can be obtained by calling Environment Line on 131555 or Lake Macquarie City Council on (02 4921 0333).
 You can also put any concerns or questions in writing via email to firstname.lastname@example.org